7 Reasons Why You are Going to Fail at Affiliate Marketing

 Wrong… for the most part, the majority of site traffic and people online aren’t going to make you money.
 This is why it’s extremely important to niche down your site focus and content as much as possible.
 Once you have a steady flow of people coming to your site and you know exactly what they are looking for, that’s when you can start monetizing and putting an offer out there that you know they will eat up.

 You can see a perfect example of this in my blog monetization guide where I walk through the niche process of sports, to basketball, to jump training.
+If this is something of interest to you, be sure to join my how to start a sports blog course on Udemy.
+It walks you through the complete process of how to start a blog, find a winning niche and also making money with jump training programs like the ones mentioned earier.

 Google Adsense is great.
 It’s helped millions of people discover how to start making money with their site, and for some, it’s even helped pay off their mortgage.
 However, these stories of massive success with Google Adsense are also few and far between.